Sensation777/Transfer-Learning-in-Multilingual-NER/README.md

 1. instruction of running the script:
-This main.py can be run on the colab.
+This main.ipynb can be run on the colab.
 If you use the GPU(A100), can be done in 3 mins for each languages, and 17mins for total.

 Before you run the code: